psychemedia/storytelling-notes/press_gang.md

 ```

 Other encounters with the law played out in different term, with even more comic potential.
-For example, here we have a case in in the press-gang impress a constable, and then a High Constable, before a personal acquaintance saved the day:
+For example, here we have a case in which the press-gang impress a constable, and then a High Constable, before a personal acquaintance saved the day:

 ```{admonition} *A very extraordinary outrage*, November, 1803
 :class: dropdown